-Following this era of prosperity, Stawell and St Arnaud were forthcoming through a boom in agriculture, the West Woollen Mills and the Stawell Gold Mine which is now the largest producer of gold in Victoria.
+Following this era of prosperity, Stawell and St Arnaud were forthcoming through a boom in agriculture, the West Woollen Mills and the Stawell Gold Mine which continues operations as one of the largest producers of gold in Victoria.

 The shire's townships were major transport exchanges and important centres to the development of the Wimmera district sheep run.
 Further development was achieved when small farmers diversified from the traditional wool and sheep industries into broadacre cropping and specialty farming.
 As farming activities intensified, local trade and commercial enterprises soon established and flourished.

 Recognition and preservation of the natural, spiritual, cultural and built forms including heritage buildings, monuments and streetscapes are of major importance to the shire's heritage conservation policy.

 Now, encompassing a rich and diverse land area and supporting a range of industrial and commercial enterprises, Northern Grampians Shire affords its people a rich and colourful history and a vibrant future.